 Even before last year's upheaval, Saleh faced a separatist movement in the south, sectarian tensions in its north and the growing presence of what Western officials describe as al Qaeda's most dangerous affiliate, al Qaeda in the Arabian Peninsula.

 For some, particularly in the once-independent south, Hadi is too closely tied to Saleh's rule to represent any change.

-"Why do people expect southerners to celebrate that Saleh is gone?"
-Mohammed Mosed Okla, a prominent separatist leader in the southern port of Aden, told CNN.
-"His regime is still in control, and his family still control all the major security factions in the country.
+"Why do people expect southerners to celebrate that Saleh is gone?" asked Mohammed Mosed Okla, a separatist leader in Aden.
+"His regime is still in control, and his family still controls all the major security factions in the country.
 We will not be tricked again, and southerners will not celebrate until complete change takes place in south Yemen."

-Saleh handed over power to Hadi as part of a deal brokered by Persian Gulf states and will formally relinquish his office after Tuesday's vote.
-He is now now seeking medical treatment in the United States for wounds suffered in a June assassination attempt at his presidential palace during weeks of street battles between government troops and tribal fighters.
+Saleh handed power to Hadi as part of a deal brokered by Persian Gulf states and will formally relinquish his office after the vote.
+Saleh is in the United States for medical treatment for wounds suffered in a June assassination attempt at his presidential palace during battles between government troops and tribal fighters.

-The United States, meanwhile, has been backing Yemeni efforts against al Qaeda and has periodically struck targets inside Yemen, as in the September drone strike that killed American-born cleric Anwar al-Awlaki.
+The United States has been backing Yemeni efforts against al Qaeda and has periodically struck targets inside Yemen, as occurred in September, when a drone strike killed American-born cleric Anwar al-Awlaki.

-Gerald Feierstein, the U.S. ambassador to Yemen, told CNN that the transition laid out in the Gulf plan as well as efforts to boost the economy and deliver basic services will be critical "in terms of our ability to defeat al Qaeda and other violent extremist organizations in the country.
+Gerald Feierstein, U.S. ambassador to Yemen, said the transition laid out in the Gulf plan as well as efforts to boost the economy and deliver basic services will be critical "in terms of our ability to defeat al Qaeda and other violent extremist organizations in the country."